If you think this post is right on the nail please LIKE it via Facebook and g+1 it. Thanks, it really helps us grow.

 The ICC is not hard to get, although there are only a few locations in North America.
-To gain an ICC you must visit an RYA Practical Training Center for practical training/sign off.
+To gain an ICC you must visit an RYA Practical Training Center for practical training/sign-off.
 In the USA, visit Yachting Education in Pensacola, Florida.
 In Canada click here.
 Elsewhere find an RYA local training Center here.
-However, the school will do a fairly high-intensity grilling on theory as well as practical so you had better understand navigation, tides, lights, IALA-A and IALA-B, navigation rules, ATONS, as well as practical aspects like Mediterranean mooring, springing on and off a dock, and MOB.
+However, the school will do a fairly high-intensity grilling on theory as well as practical so you should be fully versed in understanding navigation, tides, lights, IALA-A and IALA-B, navigation rules, ATONS, as well as practical aspects like Mediterranean mooring, springing on and off a dock, and MOB.

 Note: for North Americans, be aware of unscrupulous associations saying that their IPC is aka the ICC.
 It is not.
-You can not get an ICC from an American based company who uses American training systems.
-It must come through a country who is a signatory to the United Nations Resolution 40.
+You can not get an ICC from an American-based company that uses American training systems.
+It must come through a country that is a signatory to the United Nations Resolution 40.
 The USA and Canada did not sign the resolution and thus the best way for North Americans to get the ICC is to go through the English RYA system.
 Fortunately, NauticEd has stepped up to provide a pathway to gain the ICC via the RYA.

 So what is an Adequate resume?
 It’s one where you have believable documented experience as Master of a sailboat within close approximate length to the one you are chartering.
 When we interviewed charter companies worldwide to see what they would accept and what they thought would be average safe experience, their answers were the precursor to our ranking system.

 For Bareboat Charter, you should document at least 50 days of sailing.
 25 at least as master of the vessel and 25 at least on a sailboat larger than 28 ft (8.4 m).